Introduction

 findj c/KFC x/18

-or job offers with age range that is suitable for the entered age)
+(Returns all job offers either listed byKFCor job offers with age range that is suitable for the entered age)

-command, you can search for candidates/companies/job offers that contains all of the searched parameters.
+By using the filter command, you can search for candidates/companies/job offers that contains all of the searched parameters.

 Our app’s GUI provides two different views where the Candidate Book view and the Company Book view shows the details of all the candidates and companies respectively.